-Virtual reality is expected to transform several industries, including travel and hospitality.
+Virtual reality is transforming travel and hospitality.
 What started as nascent technology is poised to become, in business, a tool for promotions and advertising.
 For consumers, it’s a new way to plan: Imagine walking through a hotel room before you book, or exploring a location’s sights and sounds as you narrow down a shortlist of vacation destinations, all from inside your home and using your phone.

-This isn’t a far-off technology: There are several virtual travel apps already available, and companies like Qantas, British Airways, and Marriott have already started experimenting with it as a marketing tool.
-On the consumption end, YouTube and Facebook are just a handful of the major sites supporting 360-degree content.
+This isn’t a far-off technology, either.
+There are several virtual travel apps already available, and companies such as Qantas, British Airways, and Marriott have already started experimenting with it as a marketing tool.
+On the consumption end, YouTube and Facebook are just a handful of the major sites that now support 360-degree content.

-But even if you have no plans to physically go anywhere, VR is a fantastic new video-based medium for armchair wanderlust.
-It takes the Google Street View approach of dragging your mouse around 360-degree photos, and transforming it into an immersive experience where you’re transported into those environments.
-You can travel to places you may never be able to go (or want to), such as destinations that are off-limits to tourists or just plain dangerous.
+But even if you have no plans to physically go anywhere, VR is a fantastic video-based medium for armchair wanderlust.
+It takes the Google Street View approach of dragging your mouse around 360-degree photos, and transforms it into an immersive experience in which you can explore those environments in greater detail.
+You can travel to places you may never be able to go (or want to), including destinations that are off-limits to tourists or simply dangerous.
 And when you add narration from a tour guide to those videos, the experience becomes that much greater.

-While video resolution quality isn’t there yet (depending on the production quality, viewing through VR goggles and headsets could be nauseating; photos, however, look good), it’s getting better.
-As we recently experienced with Marriott’s “VRoom Service,” using a Samsung Gear VR headset, the audio-visual “sensory experience” did make us feel as if we’re there (pardon the cliché).
-Expect to see more content uploaded in the near future – a mix of professional, high-quality videos to those shot by consumers on their phones or cameras.
+While video resolution quality isn’t there yet — depending on the production quality, viewing through VR goggles and headsets can be nauseating — it’s getting better.
+As we experienced back in 2015 with Marriott’s “VRoom Service,” using the Samsung Gear VR, the audio-visual “sensory experience” did make us feel as if we’re there (pardon the cliché).
+Expect to see more content uploaded in the near future, including a mix of professional, high-quality videos and those shot by consumers on their phones or cameras.

-So if you’ve purchased a VR headset with your new Galaxy phone, were sent a cardboard viewer as some type of promotion, or even just with your phone or computer, here are a few sites and apps that give you a taste of virtual travel.
+So if you’ve purchased a VR headset with your new Galaxy phone, or were sent a cardboard viewer as part of a promotion, here are a few sites and apps that will give you a taste of virtual travel.

 For its YouTube page, German airliner Lufthansa created several 360-degree on-location videos in Beijing, Hong Kong, Miami, New York, San Francisco, and Tokyo.
 Each 46-minute clip lets you pan around a notable area in each of those cities, such as Wan Chai Street Market in Hong Kong or Lombard Street in San Francisco.
 You don’t need a VR viewer, although it’s more immersive if you use the YouTube Android app with Google Cardboard viewer.

 Action cam maker GoPro is getting into the VR game in a big way.
-Its Odyssey uses 16 Hero4 Black cameras to capture an 8K panoramic video, while it’s rumored in some circles that it is developing a consumer-friendly 360 camera, the Fusion, is coming soon.
+Its Odyssey uses 16 Hero4 Black cameras to capture an 8K panoramic video, and its consumer-friendly 360 camera, the Fusion, is coming soon.
 Of course, GoPro’s videos are short of amazing, and its 360-degree ones are no exception.
 From surfing in Tahiti to riding a BMW bike on the rooftops of Gran Canaria and inside an Indycar over the Golden Gate Bridge.
 Check out the personal New York City tour with photographer and Instagrammer, Neil Britto.
-GoPro won’t be the only big camera company getting into VR: Samsung, Nikon, and Ricoh recently announced their 360 cameras, so we can expect to see content from them.
+GoPro won’t be the only big camera company getting into VR: Samsung, Nikon, and Ricoh all have 360 cameras, and we can expect to see content from them.
 The New York Times, for example, has a series of 360-degree videos created using the Samsung Gear 360.

 Chances are, most of us will never experience space travel in our lifetime, let alone journey to Mars.
 Thanks to thousands of images that have been transmitted back to Earth from its Sojourner and Curiosity rovers, NASA was able to put together 360-degree videos and images of what walking on Mars would be like.
-The most recent panorama comes from Curiosity, from a site known as Namib Dune.
+The most recent panorama comes from the Curiosity Mars Rover, from a site known as Ogunquit Beach.

-Littlstar is a VR “cinema network” hosting a variety of 360-degree photos and videos, available on the Web or via its app for Android or iOS.
+Littlstar is a VR “cinema network” hosting a variety of 360-degree photos and videos, available on the web or via its app for Android or iOS.
 Its aerial and travel categories contain numerous content from around the world, including videos from Discovery and National Geographic.
-When you’ve looked through all the travel videos, check out the many others, including tech, sports, cars, and fashion.
+When you’re looked through all the travel videos, check out the many others, including tech, sports, cars, and fashion.

 Destination B.C., an agency that promotes tourism in Canada’s British Columbia, launched a virtual reality experience called “Wild Within,” which explores the natural areas of this western province.
 In the videos, the viewer travels through the Broughton Archipelago of the Great Bear Rainforest, but has the option of taking one of two paths — the coastline or up a mountain.
 Wild Within was first developed for the Oculus Rift on a desktop, but it’s now available as an app for iOS or Android.